NethServer/ns8-docs/nextcloud.rst

 Configuration
 =============

-Nextcloud needs a dedicated virtual host, a FQDN like ``nextcloud.nethserver.org``.
+Nextcloud needs a dedicated virtual host, an FQDN like ``nextcloud.nethserver.org``.

 Before proceeding with the configuration, make sure to create the corresponding name record inside your DNS server.
 If you are planning to use a Let's Encrypt certificate as default, make also sure to have a corresponding public DNS record.